Dense nuclear Fr\'echet ideals in $C^\star$-algebras: Dense Nuclear Ideals in -Algebras

 To see that $M$ is countable, let $\delta_m$ denote the unit step function at $m \in M$.
 An element $b \in B$ can satisfy $\| b - \delta_m \|_B < 1/4$ for at most one $m \in M$, since $\|\delta_{m_1} -\delta_{m_2}\|_B= 1$ for distinct $m_1, m_2 \in M$.
 By Corollary 2.3, $B$ has a countable dense set $S$.
 The correspondence $m \mapsto$ \lq\lq choose $b \in S \text{ within distance 1/4 of } \delta_m$\rq\rq\ gives an injective map from $M$ into $S$, so $M$ is countable.

 Since $M$ is discrete and countable, it must be either finite or countably infinite.
-For the infinite case, $B \cong c_0(X)$, and the standard set of Schwartz functions $A={\cal S}_\gamma(X)$ is a dense nuclear Fr\'echet ideal (see Equation (\ref{eqn:standSchw}) or Example 3.3 (b)).
+For the infinite case, $B \cong c_0(X)$, and $A={\cal S}_\gamma(X)$, Schwartz functions on $X$, is a dense nuclear Fr\'echet ideal (see Equation (\ref{eqn:standSchw}) or Example 3.3 (b)).

 \baselineskip {\bf Lemma 4.4.
 Existence of Projections.} {\it Let $B$ be a $C^\star$-algebra with a dense nuclear left or right Fr\'echet ideal $A$.
 Let $I$ be any proper closed two-sided ideal in $B$.
 Then $A$ contains a nontrivial projection which does not lie in $I$. }